Dreamy Winter Escapes to Tick Off on Your Australia Travel Bucket List

 The food in Daylesford is second-to-none.
 If you’re not sampling the two-chef hatted fare at Lake House Daylesford, then you’ll be scoping out Sault in all its rustic, lavender-specked glory.
 Dubbed one of – if not the best – restaurants in Daylesford, Sault showcases the fresh and regional produce of the local area.
 An unforgettable culinary experience, this is fine dining in its most exquisite form.

-But of course, a weekend in Daylesford wouldn’t be complete without a rejuvenating spa session.
+But of course, a winter escape in Daylesford wouldn’t be complete without a rejuvenating spa session.
 And in Victoria’s famous spa region, you really are spoilt for choice.
 Head to the historic Hepburn Bathhouse for a dip in the steaming mineral springs or bliss out with a full body massage.
 Either way you’ll leave perfectly pampered and totally relaxed.

 Or for a little extravagance, The Spa at Lakehouse comes wrapped in luxury.
 Treat yourself to a couple’s massage or soak in one of their hot mineral tubs perched in a treehouse, for that added wow factor.

-A stylish foodie escape to Noosa
+A Stylish Foodie Escape to Noosa

 Australia’s version of the Hamptons, this east coast jewel is a mecca for world-class food and luxurious boutique shopping, all set against a beautiful coastal backdrop.
 With balmy temperatures all year round, it’s no surprise tourists flock from near and far for a taste of Noosa’s chic seaside living.